calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 The concept of _teaching teachers_ is a very meta concept.
 The skills involved in teaching are often considered higher order skills (Bloom 1964).
 The skills of a teacher can be normally assessed through evidence of their classroom teaching.
 This term (September 2020 to December 2020) has been challenging because of the global pandemic.
 All teaching has been mandated to be remote.
 My trainees first entered their school placements on 16th November.
 This has restricted the normal practical learning opportunities.
 The remote situation has also lead to high tensions, anxiety and emotional distance.

 My reflections will focus on inclusion and interactions with remote learners in the context of teacher training.
 Teacher training courses have a wide variety of trainee diversity.
 Trainees could be fresh graduate with no industry experience though to late career changers.
-It is well documented that career changers have differing learning needs (Smardar et-al 2020, Troesch and Bauer 2017, Bullough 1990, Furlong & Maynard 2012).
+It is well documented that career changers have differing learning needs (Bar-Tal et-al 2020, Troesch and Bauer 2017, Kimmel et al 2020, Furlong & Maynard 2012).

 The focus of my reflections will be on the following professional areas of activity:
 * (UKPSF-A2) Teach and/or support learning